TAG | EUM

 All AppDynamics.
 The next-gen of APM.

-I drew a parallel in my previous post that using NPM concepts to monitor application performance is like inspecting Fedex packages en-route to figure out why operations at a hub came to a screeching halt.
+I drew a parallel in my previous post that using NPM concepts to monitor application performance is like inspecting UPS packages en-route to figure out why operations at a hub came to a screeching halt.
 Remember, even if the package contents is visible from afar, it doesn’t explain why the hub conveyors, which electronically guide packages to their appropriate destination chute is broken, nor can it identify why cargo operations have stalled.
 In other words, good luck trying to gather anything beyond the scope of the application’s infrastructure.
 Using network monitoring tools to collect even the most basic system health metrics such as CPU utilization, memory usage, thread pool consumption and thrashing?
 Time to throw in the towel.

 And what about End User Monitoring?